ebuchman/blog/content/posts/properties-of-money.md

 the various sectors.
 But the problem of provisioning the MoE, and essentially, the element of choice or diversity in what the MoE could be, highlights a key tension between the MoE and the SoV - that of legitimacy.
-While the structure of accounting (the UoA) is basically declared unilaterally by the State, and the nature of value (the SoV) can be decided by each individual, the MoE requires a continuous dance between the too to guarantee its legitimacy.
+While the structure of accounting (the UoA) is basically declared unilaterally by the State (and enforced through tax law), and the nature of value (the SoV) can be decided by each individual, the MoE requires a continuous dance between the too to guarantee legitimacy.

 This tension materializes perhaps most clearly as the problem of "good" and "bad" money, the relation between legal tender laws and private valuations.